 5. Park Hopping at Disney World Isn’t a Quick Process

 While Park Hopping at Disneyland requires a quick walk across the esplanade between the Parks, Park Hopping at the Walt Disney World resort requires longer transportation.
 You’ll be taking a bus, boat or monorail to get from park to park.
-Keep in mind that the transportation between Parks will eat into your day and plan accordingly.
+Keep in mind that the transportation between Parks will eat into your day.
+You’ll need to plan accordingly.

 If you are able to stay long enough to visit each of the Parks on a single day, I’d do so.
 I’d recommend you skip buying a Park Hopper at Walt Disney World.
 This will allow you to visit one park on a single day and save time on what could be an hour+ long process of “Hopping” to another Park.